EricBrine/Mama-Sara/README.md

 # Mama Sara

-- Mama Sara is a virtual assistant which will provide information regarding the health and wellness of young children aged 0 to 2.
+- Mama Sara is a voice-controlled virtual assistant which will provide information regarding the health and wellness of young children aged 0 to 2.

 ## Files